Do Go On - 407 - The Real Pocahontas

 I'm sure of it.

-That is incredible Marissa Stroud from Stroud.
+That is incredible, Marissa Stroud, from Stroud.

 But thank you so much.

-had the name and the place the same?
-Where does Jess and I aren't usually in charge of
+Jess and I aren't usually in charge of the section of the show.

-I'm getting into bed.
+And getting into bed.

 Yeah, yeah.

-Having a good sleep.
+And having a good sleep.

-It loves the snooze.
+It loves to snooze.

-because we've had to do this for ourselves.
+because we've had to do this for ourselves, and we're not very good at it.

-What does Marissa Stroud mean though?
+What does Marissa Stroud mean, though?

-Marissa Stroud, let's do a red-h.
+Marissa Stroud, let's do a word each.

 Okay.